Aerial view of trucks parked at loading docks and bays

 Plan LTL efficiently and dispatch it profitably

-Why this structure is different
+Why this transport structure is different

 LTL combines consolidation, capacity logic, and service commitments in one model